welldonestudio/welldonestudio.github.io/docs/execute-the-contract/Juno.md

 :::note
 Juno is an interoperable smart contract network created with the Cosmos SDK.
-A detailed description of Juno can be found at the official [docs] (https://docs.junonetwork.io/juno/readme).
+A detailed description of Juno can be found at the official [docs](https://docs.junonetwork.io/juno/readme).
 :::
 ## Params
 ```